libilab/PCN-with-Local-Recurrent-Processing/README.md

-# PCN_v2
+# PCN with Local Recurrent Processing
-This repository contains the code for PCN v2 introduced in the following paper:
+This repository contains the code for PCN with local recurrent processing introduced in the following paper:

 [Deep Predictive Coding Network with Local Recurrent Processing for Object Recognition](https://arxiv.org/abs/1805.07526) (NIPS2018)